mehul6810/mehul6810/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Mehul Dugar, a Software Engineer at Amazon focussed on backend support for online grocery ordering experience.
+My name is Mehul Dugar, a Software Engineer at Amazon focussed on backend support for online grocery shopping experience.
 I graduated from University of Illinois at Urbana Champaign (UIUC) with a degree majoring in Computer Engineering and minoring in Mathemaics.

 - 😄 Pronouns : He/Him
 - 💡 My Interests :